NOTES ON THE MASTER & COMMANDER SERIES

 How much is POB influenced by CS Forester?
 They both borrow heavily from Cochrane, and feature a captain who almost always commands a frigate and is almost always engaged in single-ship actions.
 Some say there’s a wilful distancing, so that Jack is the opposite of Hornblower, who is dour and tin-eared.
 (Chap 12 of Post Captain reveals that J has met Cochrane.)

 S often goes off to Ireland or Spain without us, and we see nothing of Jack’s parliamentary life.
 We don’t meet the mining projector who takes J’s money.
 We don’t see J producing his mathematical writings, and our nearest knowledge of S’s works is that he mostly writes ashore (p261 Nutmeg), that he slopes off in Wine-Dark to write “Some Remarks on...” (p289), and that he had unfinished manuscripts in his room at The Grapes (Commodore, p38).
+We never find out what happened to his parents.

 There are too many people on a ship for a novel to handle.
 We don’t notice this with reference to the ordinary seamen, but it’s odd when one of the senior men jumps out of the shadows: Jack exchanging words with his secretary, perhaps, or with the purser: important men who are just too numerous.